Detailed instructions for assembling a BMX bike. How to assemble a children's bike from a box

 • hybrids.

-Based on the main types, we conclude where the bike is going to be used, what speed and running performance it should have, how comfortable it will be in riding.
-The last parameter is especially important, it is he who pushes the cyclist to assemble the bike with his own hands.
+Based on the main types, we draw a conclusion about where the bicycle is going to be used, what speed and performance characteristics it should have, and how convenient it will be to ride.
+The last parameter is especially important; it is what encourages the cyclist to assemble the bike with his own hands.

-Where to get spare parts?
+Where can I get spare parts?
 They can either be purchased independently or ordered.
-In the first case, you will have to wander through the specialized departments for quite some time in search of every detail.
-The second option is simpler: pre-select a model, enter your wishes into it and place an order.
-Of course, it is much easier to assemble a bicycle out of the box, however, it will cost more.
+In the first case, you will have to wander around specialized departments for quite a long time in search of every detail.
+The second option is simpler: pre-select a model, add your wishes to it and place an order.
+Assembling a bike from a box is, of course, much easier, although it will cost more.

-Basic and mandatory structural elements for a new bike:
+Basic and mandatory structural elements for a new bicycle:

-1. The frame is the body of the bike.
-It determines the purpose of the bike, its weight, dimensions and behavior on the road.
+1. The frame is the skeleton of the bike.
+It determines the purpose of the bicycle, its weight, dimensions and behavior on the road.

-2. The fork is the attachment point of the front wheel and steering wheel to the frame.
-Forks can be either rigid or shock-absorbing, it all depends on the type of bike.
-Mountain bike equipped with a fork with a shock absorber, road and single speeds have a rigid version.
-The fork provides control of the bike.
+2. The fork is the attachment point for the front wheel and steering wheel to the frame.
+Forks can be either rigid or shock-absorbing, it all depends on the type of bicycle. mountain bike equipped with a fork with a shock absorber, road and singlespeed have a rigid version.
+The fork ensures the bike's handling.

 3. Steering wheel.
-The shape determines the comfort of control, fit and maneuverability.
-A huge range of handlebars pleases us with a variety of options: from absolutely straight to “lambs”, with and without a stem, adjustable and non-adjustable.
+The shape determines ease of handling, seating position and maneuverability.
+A huge assortment of steering wheels pleases us with many options: from absolutely straight to “wing”, with and without stem, adjustable and non-adjustable.

 4. Wheels.
-Their diameter affects the speed, amount of rolling, controllability.
-Tires, as an element of wheels, determine the dynamic performance, as well as the cross-country ability of the bike. big wheels will keep the pace better.
-They are sensitive to steering, but more prone to deformation.
-Tires, the thicker, the better they behave in off-road conditions and worse on smooth roads.
+Their diameter affects the speed, roll-up amount, and controllability.
+Tires, as an element of the wheels, determine the dynamic performance, as well as the cross-country ability of the bicycle.
+Big wheels They will maintain speed better.
+They are sensitive to steering wheel rotation, but are more susceptible to deformation.
+The thicker the tires, the better they behave in off-road conditions and worse on smooth roads.

-5. and a crank-pedal pair.
-It is difficult to overestimate the importance of the carriage assembly.
-It serves as an element for transmitting torque from the pedals to the drive star and then to the rear wheel.
-High-quality assembly of the bottom bracket and cranks is the key to a long ride in a wide variety of conditions.
+5. and a connecting rod and pedal pair.
+It is difficult to overestimate the importance of the carriage unit.
+It serves as an element for transmitting torque from the pedals to the drive sprocket and then to the rear wheel.
+High-quality assembly of the carriage and connecting rods is the key to a long ride in a wide variety of conditions.

 6. Cassette.
-This node is in speed bike.
+This node is available at speed bike.
 It consists of a set of rear and front sprockets.
-A switch and is connected to it.
+A switch and are connected to it.

 7. Saddle.
 It is fixed on, which is installed in the middle tube of the frame.

 8. Brakes.
 An easy and common option is v-brake.
-Disc brakes more difficult to install, however, if the disks themselves are already installed on wheels, then the installation process is much simpler.
-Finally, the brake rear hub, does not require any work at all, except for connecting the wheel to the frame.
+Disc brakes are more difficult to install, however, if the disks themselves are already installed on the wheels, then the installation process is much simpler.
+Finally, the brake is in rear hub, requires no work at all other than connecting the wheel to the frame.

 Tools for work

-The bottom bracket and cassette will require special tools, so let's talk about those first.
+The carriage mechanism and cassette will require special tools, so let's talk about them first.
 To install the carriage, you will need a key called a puller.
-The knot is installed in the glass of the frame and then tightened with a wrench, then the connecting rods are mounted on the axle.
-For a square connection, you will need a connecting rod puller.
+The unit is installed in the frame glass and then tightened with a wrench, then the connecting rods are mounted on the axle.
+For a square connection you will need a connecting rod puller.

-Attaching the bottom bracket and connecting rods to it is a rather troublesome business in terms of effort, since it is necessary to tighten it to the maximum.
-In the process of putting on the connecting rods, we make sure that one of them does not fly off, otherwise problems with periodic loss cannot be avoided later.
+Attaching the carriage and connecting rods to it is quite a troublesome task in terms of effort, since it must be tightened to the maximum.
+In the process of putting on the connecting rods, we make sure that one of them does not fall off, otherwise problems later with periodic falling out cannot be avoided.

-The cassette assembly is mounted on the rear wheel hub using a special cassette puller with a whip.
-Here you will also need maximum effort, the whip helps the stars not to turn when twisting.
+The cassette assembly is installed on the rear wheel hub using a special cassette puller with a whip.
+Here you will also need maximum effort; the whip helps the stars not to turn when twisting.

 Carriage (1) and cassette (2) pullers

 Chain lock for link release and chain length adjustment.
-The squeeze allows you to disconnect the fastened chain anywhere.
+The squeeze allows you to disconnect the fastened chain at any place.
 Chains, for the most part, do not have a special lock.
-If there is one, you can, in principle, do without squeeze.
-However, the chain may be too long, and this device is indispensable for removing extra links.
+If there is one, you can, in principle, do without squeezing.
+However, the chain may be too long, and to remove excess links you cannot do without this device.

 Circuit breaking device

 Wrenches for attaching the saddle and wheels to the frame.
-The dimensions are selected according to the dimensions of the nuts.
-It is advisable to use ring wrenches.
-The adjustable adjustable version does not allow you to tighten the nut to the desired force, in addition, it can eat corners.
-It is best used for pre-rolling.
+The sizes are selected in accordance with the sizes of the nuts.
+It is advisable to use spanners.
+The adjustable adjustable version does not allow you to tighten the nut to the required force; in addition, it can eat up corners.
+It is best used for pre-twisting.

-In practice, these figures allow you to achieve the strongest twisting, and during operation, metal fatigue will be minimized.
-Also, compliance with the prescribed tightening torques will ensure the geometric integrity of all connections.
+In practice, these figures make it possible to achieve the strongest possible twisting, and during operation, metal fatigue will be minimized.
+Also, compliance with the prescribed torque values will ensure the geometric integrity of all connections.

-A set of screwdrivers and hex keys.
-These tools will be needed when installing handlebars, saddle, brakes, and canopies such as footpegs.
-Wire cutters are another useful tool.
-They are used for smooth cutting of cables.
-They will also need trailers and a braid.
+Set of screwdrivers and hex keys.
+These tools will be needed when installing handlebars, saddles, brakes and attachments such as footpegs.
+Another useful tool would be wire cutters.
+They are used for even cutting of cables.
+They will also need end switches and braiding.

 Sequential assembly of bicycle components

-At the first stage, we have a bare frame and all spare parts aside.
-We start by attaching to its frame.
-Installation is greatly simplified if the ball bearings have been placed on the fork stem beforehand.
+At the first stage we have a bare frame and all spare parts aside.
+We start by attaching it to its frame.
+Installation is greatly simplified if the ball bearings have been placed on the fork stem in advance.

-Installing the bearing cone and cup yourself is quite problematic, you will need special equipment - a lever press.
-Hammering is allowed, but this must be done with the utmost care so as not to damage the fork stem itself and the walls of the head tube of the frame.
+Installing the bearing cone and cup yourself is quite problematic; you will need special equipment - a lever press.
+Pressing in with a hammer is allowed, but this must be done with extreme caution so as not to damage the fork rod itself and the walls of the frame head tube.

-A ready-made version with a bearing assembly is preferable, here you only need to correctly insert the fork stem into the frame.
-It is easier to install if the frame lies down, that is, the stem enters the pipe horizontally.
-The right end of the head tube corresponds to the top.
+A ready-made version with a bearing assembly is preferable; here you only need to correctly insert the fork rod into the frame.
+It is easier to install if the frame lies, that is, the rod enters the pipe horizontally.
+The right end of the head pipe corresponds to the top.
 Holding the pipe with one hand, insert the body of the part into it with the other.

-The lower and upper cones of the fork must exactly fit on the bearing balls.
-After that, a special washer and mustache are put on the stem, which must enter the hole in the fork rod.
-Using an open-end wrench or box wrench, the lock nut is tightened to the limit.
+The lower and upper cones of the fork must fit exactly onto the bearing balls.
+After this, a special washer and a mustache are put on the rod, which should fit into the hole in the fork rod.
+Using an open-end or socket wrench, tighten the locking nut to maximum torque.
 The fork is ready.

-A steering part is installed on top of the fork.
-Correctly put the steering wheel will work with the vertical position of the frame.
+The steering part is installed on top of the fork.
+You can position the steering wheel correctly when the frame is in a vertical position.
 The only inconvenience of inserting the part into the fork is the instability of the frame, so it is better to ask someone to hold the structure in advance.
-First, the steering wheel is tightened at half strength, then it is centered strictly in a straight direction and then it is twisted completely.
+First, the steering wheel is tightened halfway, then it is centered strictly in the straight direction and then it is twisted completely.
 You will probably need to hold the steering wheel.

 Saddle.
 First, the seat itself is attached to the seatpost.
 The shock absorber, if planned, is attached simultaneously with the seat, and not after it.
 The pin is lowered into the pipe and tightened with a nut (or a ready-made eccentric).
-Like the handlebar, the saddle needs to be centered in a straight direction.
+Like the handlebars, the saddle needs to be centered straight ahead.

-The next stage is the installation of the carriage in the glass.
+The next stage is mounting the carriage into the glass.
 Turn the frame upside down and install the carriage assembly.
-The finished body is inserted and fixed in the glass with a key.
+The finished body is inserted and fixed in the glass using a key.
 If the carriage is assembled from scratch with your own hands, then we carry out the following manipulations:

-• lubrication of the internal cavity of the body;
+• lubrication of the internal cavity of the housing;

 • lubrication and installation of bearings;

-After the carriage, we take a short break and install the tires on the wheel rims.
-First, a flipper is put on the inner surface - a protective rubber fabric from punctures of the chamber by the bases of the spokes.
+After the carriage we take a short break and install the tires on the wheel rims.
+First on inner surface a flipper is put on - a protective rubber fabric against punctures of the chamber by the bases of the spokes.
 The flipper hole should line up with the nipple hole.
-A deflated chamber is carefully inserted into the rim, the nipple is threaded into the hole, and a tire is placed on top.
+The deflated tube is carefully inserted into the rim, the nipple is threaded through the hole, and the tire is placed on top.

-When installing a tire, it is necessary to follow the direction of the tread pattern.
-It must match the direction of the bike.
-Special mounts or plastic spatulas can help in installing tires.
-Do not forget to pump up the chambers to the desired pressure!
+When installing a tire, you must pay attention to the direction of the tread pattern.
+It must match the direction the bike is moving.
+Special tire mounts or plastic spatulas can help in installing tires.
+Don't forget to inflate the chambers to the required pressure!

-A cassette is put on the rear wheel hub.
-Its upper stars are in a free state, therefore, when inserting a node, we do not turn it over so as not to lose any asterisk.
-The cassette is mounted on the side of the leading front star (stars) and is tightened with force by a puller.
+A cassette is placed on the rear wheel hub.
+Its upper stars are in a free state, so when inserting a knot, do not turn it over so as not to lose any star.
+The cassette is mounted on the side of the drive chainring(s) and tightened with force using a puller.

-When working, it is necessary to hold the wheel, and also use a whip to fix the stars of the cassette.
-After installing it, a chain is thrown over the large star, the rear wheel is inserted into the dropouts, and the other end of the chain is pulled to the front stars.
-With the help of a squeeze, the chain is fastened, and the wheel is twisted on the dropouts.
-By analogy, we put the front wheel on the fork.
+When working, you must hold the wheel and also use a whip to fix the cassette stars.
+After installing it, a chain is thrown onto the large sprocket, the rear wheel is inserted into the dropouts, and the other end of the chain is pulled to the front sprockets.
+Using a squeezer, the chain is fastened and the wheel is twisted on the dropouts.
+By analogy, we place the front wheel on the fork.

 The cassette is connected to the speed switch.
-If the bike also has a front derailleur, then, accordingly, it is connected to the chainring system.
-Through the cables, shifters are connected to them, which are mounted on the steering wheel.
-Cables with the help of clamps are neatly fixed on the frame pipes.
+If the bicycle also has a front derailleur, then, accordingly, it is connected to the front sprocket system.
+Shifters, which are mounted on the steering wheel, are connected to them through cables.
+The cables are carefully secured to the frame pipes using clamps.

-• put the claws of the front and rear brakes on the steering wheel;
+• place the front and rear brake claws on the steering wheel;

 • attach the pads to the clamping mechanism;

-• release the brakes and fasten to the fork and the rear of the frame, respectively;
+• release the brakes and secure them to the fork and the rear of the frame, respectively;

 • connect the claws and clamping mechanisms using cables;

-• adjust the length of the cables and the position of the blocks.
+• adjust the length of the cables and the position of the pads.

-The new assembled bike is ready for test rides.
-Testing is a mandatory procedure after assembly, which will show where and what needs to be fixed.
-Particular attention should be paid to the build quality of the fork and handlebar, bottom bracket and brakes.
-We also check how accurately the gears shift, whether the chain jumps off.
+The newly assembled bike is ready for test rides.
+Testing is a mandatory procedure after assembly, which will show where and what needs to be corrected.
+Particular attention should be paid to the quality of assembly of the fork and handlebars, carriage and brakes.
+We also check how accurately the gears shift and whether the chain is not slipping.

-Assembling a bike is fun, rewarding, and, as it turns out, not too long.
-Done by their own hands bike will allow you to feel comfortable on trips, is fully maintainable, unpretentious and has the required running parameters.
+Assembling a bicycle is a pleasant, useful and, as it turned out, not such a long task.
+Made by our own hands bike will allow you to feel comfortable on trips, is fully repairable, unpretentious and has the required driving parameters.